isomerpages/moe-blangahrisepri/index.md

       alt: Image alt text
       image: /images/2024 Photos/Highlight/Leia_.jpg
       url: /highlights/2024/p4-student-wins/
-      description: 'Leia Lay, a 4 Opal student, was honored with a Certificate of Merit for her exceptional achievement in the "I Can Be a Caring Commuter Hero!" art competition '
+      description: Leia Lay, a 4 Opal student, was honored with a Certificate of Merit for her exceptional achievement in the "I Can Be a Caring Commuter Hero!" art competition
   - infopic:
       title: Launching the 4th Edition of Bravo!
 Newsletter
       subtitle: HIGHLIGHTS